Sheena Rijwani

 What is Account-Based Marketing (ABM)?

 In ABM, each account is treated as a separate market.
-The process includes personalizing your goals, the buyer’s journey, buyer persona, communications, and campaigns tailor-made for those accounts.
+The process includes personalizing your goals, buyer’s journey, buyer persona, communications, and campaigns tailored to those accounts.

 Account-Based Marketing